adopted-ember-addons/ember-file-upload/README.md

 });
 ```

-# Installation

-* `ember install ember-file-upload`

-## Running

-* `ember serve`
-* Visit your app at [http://localhost:4200](http://localhost:4200).

-## Running Tests

-* `npm run lint:hbs`
-* `npm run lint:js`
-* `npm run lint:js -- --fix`
-* `ember test` – Runs the test suite on the current Ember version
-* `ember test --server` – Runs the test suite in "watch mode"
-* `ember try:each` – Runs the test suite against multiple Ember versions

-# Contributing
+## Contributing

 Contributors are welcome!
 Please provide a reproducible test case.
 Details will be worked out on a case-per-case basis.
 Maintainers will get in touch when they can, so delays are possible.
-For contribution guidelines, see the [code of conduct](https://github.com/adopted-ember-addons/ember-file-upload/blob/latest/CONDUCT.md).
+For contribution guidelines, see [Contributing](CONTRIBUTING.md) and [code of conduct](CONDUCT.md).

 ## Publishing